 Genoa Community Hospital/Ltc is a senior living facility located in Genoa, Nebraska, which has 1,613 people.
-This facility was given an overall grade of C, which is a decent grade.
-At the end of the day, this place looks like a good fit for most people.
-One of the highlights of this nursing home's report card is its strong nursing rating, which you can find in the next paragraph.
+This facility was given an overall grade of D, which is a relatively poor grade.
+As far as we can see, we'd struggle to recommend this nursing home.
+More information on this nursing home's category grades may be found below.
+Its best category is short-term care, which is addressed in the next section.

 Genoa Community Hospital/Ltc

 P O Box 310, 606/706 Ewing Avenue,

 Get our free e-book to learn all about your senior care options.

 - No Medicare 1